scaleapi/llm-engine/docs/contributing.md

 ### Step 3: Run Locally

-To run the documentation service locally, execute the following command.
+To run the documentation service locally, execute the following command:

 ```
 mkdocs serve